aviadlevy/ktuvitDownloader/README.rst

 - Improve subtitle detection
 - Create caching system
 - Some case that subtitle text is jibrish
+- copy files, and then delete rather than just move them
 - Improve REASME.rst (this file)

 :Author: